beardypig/ghidra-emotionengine/README.md

 gradle -PGHIDRA_INSTALL_DIR=/path/to/ghidra buildExtension
 ```

+Only Ghidra versions 9.2 and above are supported.

 ## Installation

 Precompiled packages for each version of Ghidra are available in the [releases](https://github.com/beardypig/ghidra-emotionengine/releases) tab.
 To install the package, follow the instructions in the [Ghidra docs](https://ghidra-sre.org/InstallationGuide.html#Extensions).